JB1984/Unity-Vuforia-AR-Intro/README.md

 This repository is a intro tutorial for people interested in starting to use Unity and Vuforia for AR applications.

-I am going to assume that you have Unity already installed on your computers and that you have a basic level of understanding of the Unity editor and C# scripting.
+I am going to assume that you have Unity already installed on your computer and that you have a basic level of understanding of the Unity editor and C# scripting.
 In this tutorial we do not do anything too complex with either the editor or scripting so dont worry if you are still relatively new.

 If you do not have Unity installed go to www.unity3d.com and install it.
 As I write this the latest version of Unity for Windows is 5.5.1f1